 These days, parents with adult children of almost any age must be concerned with how their offspring will manage a lump sum inheritance.
 Historically, estate planning concerns about protecting an heir's inheritance focused on minor children and young adults.
-Today, however, parents with children who may soon be eligible for Social Security themselves must be wary of leaving a lump sum inheritance to their heirs.
+Today, however, parents with children who may soon be eligible for Social Security Benefits themselves must be wary of leaving a lump sum inheritance to their heirs.

 Most seniors and Baby Boomers who plan to leave inheritances to their children have accumulated their estates through hard work, disciplined investing, and frugal spending.
 As parents, they typically want the assets they leave behind to provide some amount of financial security for their family.
 Unfortunately, it is possible for spendthrift heirs to spend through a lifetime of savings in a matter of weeks or months.
 When adult children inherit money, they usually spend it as they spend their own money, or even more carelessly.
 See

 greedy heirs.The story on the right is an example of a recent estate administration that illustrates how spendthrift heirs can squander an inheritance.